Strategies to reduce sedentary behaviour, sit stand workstation, pregnancy, mobile devices, injury prevention strategies and work from home guidelines

 - Avoid any heavy or forceful manual handling activities

-*Some of these items are available for loan by emailing the University Services Health and Safety team.
+*Some of these items are available for loan by emailing the Health & Safety Services team.

 Need more assistance?
 What can you do?